tht-jxny/MicroPineTime/micropython/lib/tinyusb/README.md

 ## License

 MIT license for all TinyUSB sources `src` folder, [Full license is here](LICENSE).
-However each file is individually licensed especially those in `lib` and `hw/mcu` folder.
+However, each file is individually licensed especially those in `lib` and `hw/mcu` folder.
 Please make sure you understand all the license term for files you use in your project.

 ## Uses